RudiCamilleri/mita/README.md

 ** Warning: Deleting the files under `localhost` in Remix deletes the actual files permanently!! **

-12. You can compile and run at your own leisure.
+12. You can compile and run from Remix at your own leisure.

 ### ii.
 Running the smart contract using truffle (almost reliable method):